Mass spectrometry: Tandem mass spectrometry

 A tandem mass spectrometer is one capable of multiple rounds of mass spectrometry, usually separated by some form of molecule fragmentation.
 For example, one mass analyzer can isolate one peptide from many entering a mass spectrometer.
 A collision cell then stabilizes the peptide ions while they collide with a gas, causing them to fragment by collision-induced dissociation (CID).
 A further mass analyzer then sorts the fragments produced from the peptides.
 Tandem MS can also be done in a single mass analyzer over time, as in a quadrupole ion trap.
 There are various methods for fragmenting molecules for tandem MS, including collision-induced dissociation (CID), electron capture dissociation (ECD), electron transfer dissociation (ETD), infrared multiphoton dissociation (IRMPD), blackbody infrared radiative dissociation (BIRD), electron-detachment dissociation (EDD) and surface-induced dissociation (SID).
 An important application using tandem mass spectrometry is in protein identification.

 Tandem mass spectrometry enables a variety of experimental sequences.
-Many commercial mass spectrometers are designed to expedite the execution of such routine sequences as selected reaction monitoring (SRM), precursor ion scanning, product ion scanning, and neutral loss scanning.
+Many commercial mass spectrometers are designed to expedite the execution of such routine sequences as selected reaction monitoring, precursor ion scanning, product ion scanning, and neutral loss scanning.